-In case that prioritization can be effective, multiple warnings should be prioritized so that the most urgent and critical messages are effectively communicated to the driver.
+To be effective, multiple warnings need to be prioritized so that the most urgent and critical messages are effectively communicated to the driver.

 When multiple in-vehicle systems are present, different warnings and messages will be presented to drivers at various times.
 Performance and safety can potentially be affected if these messages are not managed properly and they occur simultaneously (ISO/TS 16951, 2003).
 Drivers may fail to obtain critical safety information, and lower priority messages might interfere with, and delay, driver responses to high-priority situations.
 This principle does not apply to "low priority warnings", where the requirements for the warning are set out in legislation, for example safety belt reminders.